tl;dr/summary: Dore is a more gay-male raunchier version of Folsom. See you there.

 Full details on the Facebook event page.

-The Polyglamorous vibe has a sense of ease to it, nothing too manic.
-I asked one of the other Short Circuit Andys to describe what he loves about Sneaks:
+I’ve never been to a Polyglamorous party so I asked one of the other Short Circuit Andys to describe what he loves about Sneaks:

 “I always describe Sneaks as the queerer, more-techno/house sound of Dore weekend.
 It’s the ‘locals’ choice on Saturday night as far as I’m concerned.
 Sneaks feels home grown.
 It’s black-lit which has become commonplace at Polyglamorous parties.
 It’s a mix of leather, drag, burner [Burning Man] and queer.
 The biggest thing I’d stress to readers is that [lower priced] pre-sales [tickets] always go fast but there are always tickets at the door as well.”